by-jp/www.byjp.me/content/notes/twitter/2585734971/index.md

 - imported
 - from-twitter
 ---
-Argh\!
-Wifi dropouts on my bro's iMac are infuriating\!
-Every minute\!
+Argh!
+Wifi dropouts on my bro's iMac are infuriating!
+Every minute!
 It's an airport extreme at the other end too.